Reviews You Can Rely On

 Credit: Jenna Ammerman

-Most of the models we tested offered a limited range of adjustment and a decent range of fit.
+Most of the models we tested offered a limited range of adjustments and a decent range of fit.
 The POC Aspire, 100% Glendale, and Tifosi Sledge are all comfortable but lack the adjustability to match the top performers in this metric.
 They all have fixed nose pieces and bendable arm tips for a close contour to varied head shapes.
-We found that this adjustment was helpful, but not enough to adequately adjust the fit between small and large heads.
-These models tended to fit large heads, but small-headed testers struggled to get them dialed in.
-We found that models with a nose-piece adjustment like the Scott Sport Shield could adapt to a wider array of head sizes.
+We found this adjustment helpful but insufficient to adequately adjust the fit between small and large heads.
+These models tended to fit large heads, but small-headed testers struggled to dial them in.
+We found that models with a nosepiece adjustment, like the Scott Sport Shield could adapt to a broader array of head sizes.

-The Glendale provides unbeatable coverage for high speeds.
+The Glendale is one of the models that provides excellent coverage for high speeds.

 Credit: Zach Wick